150 N compresses a spring by 0.2 m

 Determine spring stiffness (k) from applied force and displacement (Hooke’s law).

 We rearrange this relationship to solve for stiffness: k = F ÷ Δx.
+This means stiffness is simply how much force is needed per unit of deflection.

 By entering force in newtons and displacement in meters, we compute k in newtons per meter (N/m), which is the standard SI unit for spring stiffness.